axial compressor

 Basic materials

-Compressors and machinery trains for the basic materials production
+Compressors and machinery trains for basic materials production

 A male worker in the industrial sector